jenniferanneaus/jenniferanneaus.github.io/_posts/2019-08-13-timesheet-app.md

 end
 ```

 To determine the dollar value, we can then multiply each time interval by the appropriate rate, splitting weekday hours into daytime and off-peak as necessary.

 To determine which day of the week the timesheet represents, Ruby's `Date` class has built in methods that make it easy for us.
-Using `monday?` will return true if the given date is a Monday, and analogous methods exist for all other days of the week.
-So, then, our calculations to determine dollar value are as follows:
+Using `monday?`, for example, will return true if the given date is a Monday, and analogous methods exist for all other days of the week.
+So then, our calculations to determine dollar value are as follows:

 ```ruby
 # date here should be a 'Date' object, and start and finish should be 'Time' objects